Pre-exposure Prophylaxis (PrEP) for HIV Prevention

 “PrEP” stands for pre-exposure prophylaxis.
 The word prophylaxis means to prevent or control the spread of an infection or disease.
 The goal of PrEP is to prevent HIV infection from taking hold if you are exposed to the virus.
 This is done by taking a pill that contains two HIV medications every day.
 These are the same medicines used to stop the virus from growing in people who are already infected.

 The HIV epidemic in the United States is growing.
 About 40,000 people get infected with HIV in the US each year.
 More of these infections are happening in some groups of people and some areas of the country than in others.

 Is PrEP a vaccine?

 No. PrEP medication does not work the same way as a vaccine.
 When you take a vaccine, it trains the body’s immune system to fight off infection for years.
 You will need to take a pill every day by mouth for PrEP medications to protect you from infection.
 PrEP does not work after you stop taking it.
-The medication that was shown to be safe and to help block HIV infection is called Truvada.
-Truvada is a combination of two drugs (tenofovir and emtricitabine).
-These medicines work by blocking important pathways that the HIV virus uses to set up an infection.
-If you take Truvada as PrEP daily, the presence of the medication in your bloodstream can often stop the HIV virus from establishing itself and spreading in your body.
-If you do not take the Truvada pills every day, there may not be enough medicine in your blood stream to block the virus.
+There are two medications that have been shown to be safe and effective in helping to block HIV infection: Descovy and Truvada.
+Both medications contain a combination of two drugs (Tenofovir and Emtricitabine).
+Although both medications are similar, they differ int he amount of Tenofovir contained in each.
+These medicines work by blocking important pathways that the HIV virus uses to set-up an infection.
+Taking PrEP medication daily ensures the presence of the medication in your bloodstream which can help stop the HIV virus from establishing itself and spreading in your body.
+If you do not take PrEP medication daily, there may not be enough medicine in your blood stream to block the virus.

 Should I consider taking PrEP?